 Scholarship awarded as part of a program for select incoming first generation students.
 Applicants must file FAFSA or Dream Act Application, along with application by for the program by deadline to be considered.
 Requires involvement in FirstGen Scholars Program.

 Church Matching Scholarship (Up to $1,300)

-Biola will match one award per year up to $1,300 for a full-time student demonstrating need.
+Biola will match up to two church checks per year for a total match of up to one award per year up to $1,300 for a full-time student demonstrating need.
 Some programs may not be eligible.
-Program availability information available at biola.edu/finaid.
-The church's check must be submitted along with the Church Matching Scholarship Application.
+Program availability information available on the Financial Aid website.
+Each church's check must be submitted along with the Church Matching Scholarship Application.
 Fall semester deadline is October 1.
 Spring semester deadline (for spring entrants only) is March 1.
-No exceptions are made to the deadline.
+No exceptions are made to the deadline and funds are awarded as available.
 A FAFSA must be filed by the deadline for all US Citizens and non-citizens who are eligible for federal financial aid.
 Dream Act eligible students must complete the California Dream Act Application.
-The student must demonstrate financial need as demonstrated by the FAFSA.
+The student must demonstrate financial need as demonstrated by the FAFSA or Dream Act Application.
 International students enrolled at Biola on a F-1 or R-1 visa are exempt from the FAFSA requirement.

 President's Award (100% tuition)